GalAvineri/ISIC-Archive-Downloader/README.md

 # ISIC Archive Downloader
-The ISIC Archive contains over 13k images of skin lesions, labeled as 'benign' or 'malignant' The archive can be found here: https://isic-archive.com/#images
+The ISIC Archive contains over 13k images of skin lesions, labeled as 'benign' or 'malignant'.
+The archive can be found here: https://isic-archive.com/#images